- World’s most powerful terrorist organization

 • On June 3, 2017, a van occupied by three men (2 Moroccans and one Pakistani) drove into pedestrians on London Bridge before crashing.
 The perpetrators then ran to a nearby commercial area, stabbing people randomly in restaurants and pubs before being shot dead by police.
 All told, 8 people were killed and 48 were injured.
 IS claimed responsibility.

 • On August 17, 2017, Younes Abouyaaqoub, a Moroccan, drove a van into pedestrians on Barcelona’s La Rambla (Blvd).
 He killed 13 and injured at least 130.
 Nine hours later, 5 attackers, believed to belong to the same terror cell, drove into pedestrians in nearby Cambrils, Spain, killing one and injuring six.
 IS claimed responsibility for the attacks.

 • On February 18, 2018, a 22-year-old man from the Russian province of Daghestan – identified as Khalil Khalilov, aka Khalil al-Daghestani – opened fire in an Orthodox church in the town of Kizlyar, killing five women and wounding several others.
 IS claimed responsibility.

 • On May 28-29, 2018, Belgian citizen and Islam convert, Benjamin Herman, while on a furlough from prison, killed four people including two police officers in Liege before being killed by police.
 IS claimed credit for the attack.

-As IS’s control over land in Syria and Iraq has been taken away, there have been various reports that Abu Bakr al-Baghdadi has been wounded or even killed.
+As IS’s control over land in Syria and Iraq diminished, there were various reports that Abu Bakr al-Baghdadi had been wounded or even killed.
 In February 2018, al-Jazeera reported that he was believed to be somewhere in Syria, badly wounded from an air attack.